electrotype/vscode-windows-explorer-context-menu/README.md

 *"%USERPROFILE%\.vscode\extensions"* folder.
 Restart VSCode.

 There are three executables that can be used to actually open the native context menu.
-They all have their drawbacks and that's why we bundle all of them and let you configure which one to use.
+They all have their drawbacks and that's why we bundle all of them and let you choose which one to use.

 - *`AutohotkeyContextMenu.exe`* - Is the default.
 The *"Properties"* option of the open menu doesn't seem to work.